CSPH 5315 - Traditional Tibetan Medicine: Ethics, Spirituality, and Healing

 CSPH 5315 is the only prerequisite for CSPH 5318 - "Tibetan Medicine, Ayurveda, & Yoga in India."

-The course is 8 weeks long, rather than 10 weeks long, because each student does a Tibetan Medicine Practicum.
+The online course is 8 weeks long, rather than 10 weeks long, because each student does a Tibetan Medicine Practicum.
+Students take the course through the University's Canvas platform which is available 24/7, except when the University is doing maintenance.

 Cameron, M.E., & Namdul, T. (2020).
 (Blessing by His Holiness the Dalai Lama).
 Tibetan medicine and you: A path to wellbeing, better health, and joy.
 New York: Rowman & Littlefield.